Explore the Agenda

 • Anticipate scaling up processes from n=1 vectors to 20-40 patient batches

-Executive Director - Manufacturing Sciences & Technology, Ultragenyx Pharmaceutical Inc.
+Executive Director - Manufacturing Science & Technology, Ultragenyx Pharmaceutical Inc.

 • Comparing triple transfection and transient systems for their ability to rapidly support early-stage programs, while evaluating their scalability limits at clinical and commercial scales